RAHUL573769/MealDb1/README.md

 # Step-1: Install & Check pipenv

-If pipenv is not installed in your computer run `pip install pipenv` After install Run `pip --version` to check if pipenv installed successfully or not.
+1.If pipenv is not installed in your computer run `pip install pipenv` After install Run `pip --version` to check if pipenv installed successfully or not.

 ![output](https://i.ibb.co/tK5p6Bg/1.png)